-During year ended December 31, 2021, the Company took initial possession of the first phase of its corporate headquarters, and the Company capitalized a right-of-use asset and related lease liability of \$5.7 million associated with the first phase.
-During the three months ended March 31, 2022, the lease for the second phase of the Company's corporate headquarters commenced and the Company capitalized a right of use asset and related lease liability of \$15.8 million.
 The extension option periods were not considered in the determination of the right-of-use asset or the lease liability as the Company did not consider it reasonably certain that it would exercise such extension options.
 Pending execution of the Landlord's obligations to prepare leased spaces for occupancy, the Company expects the operating leases for the additional office and laboratory space to commence on various dates in the year ending December 31, 2022.
-The Company has an estimated future lease payment obligation of approximately \$41.1 million related to corporate office facilities that were in the process of being built-out as of March 31, 2022.
+The Company has an estimated future lease payment obligation of approximately \$54.4 million related to corporate office facilities that were in the process of being constructed as of June 30, 2022.
 The lease liabilities and the corresponding right-of-use assets associated with these lease obligations will be recorded upon the commencement date of the operating leases using the Company's incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 The incremental borrowing rate is the rate of interest that a lessee would have to pay to borrow on a collateralized basis over a similar term and at an amount equal to the lease payments in a similar economic environment.
 The Company calculates its incremental borrowing rates for specific lease terms, used to discount future lease payments, as a function of the U.S. Treasury rate and an indicative Moody's rating for operating leases.

-In connection with this operating lease, in lieu of a cash security deposit, the Company's bank issued a letter of credit on its behalf, which is secured by a deposit totaling \$3.0 million and is included in restricted cash on the condensed consolidated balance sheet based on the term of the underlying lease.
-As of March 31, 2022, none of the standby letter of credit amount has been used.
+In connection with the original lease agreement, in lieu of a cash security deposit, the Company's bank issued a letter of credit on its behalf, which is secured by a deposit, of \$3.0 million and is included in restricted cash on the condensed consolidated balance sheet based on the term of the underlying lease.
+In April 2022, pursuant to the Second Amendment, the Company's bank increased the letter of credit on its behalf by \$0.5 million, totaling \$3.5 million.
+As of June 30, 2022, none of the standby letter of credit amount has been used.